dylansheng/dylansheng.github.io/index.md

 ## About Me
 Nice to meet you!
 I am Rui SHENG (盛睿), currently a Ph.D. candidate in HKUST <a href="http://vis.cse.ust.hk/">VisLab</a>, at the Department of Computer Science and Engineering of the Hong Kong University of Science and Technology (HKUST), supervised by <a href="http://huamin.org/">Prof. Huamin Qu</a>.
 Before joining HKUST, I obtained my B.S. degree from Wuhan University in 2021 (rank 2/334).

-My research interests focus on data visualization and human-AI collaboration, specifically in three key areas.
+My research interests focus on human-AI collaboration for Biomedicine (AI4Biomedicine).
 First, I aim to enhance biomedical research by exploring methodologies that assist researchers in conducting more effective and efficient studies.
 Second, I investigate how human-AI collaboration can improve decision-making and outcomes in medical practice scenarios.
 Lastly, I am dedicated to developing intelligent tools that facilitate scientific discovery by interdisciplinary researchers.

 I enjoy engaging in communication with others, not only limited to scientific research.
 Feel free to reach out to me if you have any questions. <span style="color:red">I am currently seeking a postdoctoral position starting in the fall of 2026!</span>